MartinWitt/spoonLanguageServer/README.md

 The communication between server and client is specified here [spec](https://microsoft.github.io/language-server-protocol/).
 The eclipse foundation provides an implementation of the protocol [here](https://github.com/eclipse/lsp4j).

-# Why?
+## Why?
 Want is the goal of this?

 Using this protocol we can connect spoon to an IDE and provide features like refactoring.
 See ExampleCodeAction for an example.
 The benefit of this is, that a user can use multiple language server for the same program language.
 So we don't have to provide already solved things like syntax highlighting, because a user can connect the same client to [redhat's](https://github.com/redhat-developer/vscode-java) and spoons language server.

-# who can I test it?
+# how can I test it?

+There are currently 2 different ways to test it.

 ## with vscode